 - Music ——————————– Catherine Lamb

-The films talks about the fringes of society which have been cast away in a never ending cycle of poverty and neglect.
+The film talks about the fringes of society which have been cast away in a never-ending cycle of poverty and neglect.
 It captures life so realistically that you can literally feel the frustration and helplessness of the protagonists seep into your mind and engulf you like morning fog over mustard fields.
-This mist which builds up in the beginning seems to hover over the whole film, where the film-maker makes the viewer see the unseen.
+This mist which builds up, in the beginning, seems to hover over the whole film, where the film-maker makes the viewer see the unseen.

 The scene where a gun is fired, neither the culprit nor the victims are shown on the frame.
 However one can feel the tension from the women who stand in the street looking apprehensively in one direction, tragedy written in their transparent eyes.